taliajmallo/rpgs/campaigns/Sins/Namah/charsheet.md

 called into doubt.
 If you fail at these edicts, you may not challenge foes for 24 hours.
 ### Challenge
-Once per day, you may challenge a foe as a swift action.
+Twice per day, you may challenge a foe as a swift action.
 You deal extra damage on melee attacks against the target equal to 1/2 your level (minimum 1), and gain a +1 dodge bonus to your AC against attacks made by the target, but suffer a -2 penalty to AC against all attacks not made by the target of your challenge.